-The following blog post will outline what is required in order to be able to remotely modify text files from a Visual Studio Code instance running from your workstation.
+In this article, I will outline what is required in order to be able to remotely modify text files from a Visual Studio Code instance running from your workstation.
+It has made working on a remote file system significantly simpler, especially when having to modify configuration files on a remote system.

 - Ubuntu Linux instance with remote SSH access.

-- Root privileges to a running Ubuntu Linux instance.
+- Sudo privileges to a Ubuntu Linux instance.

 - Visual Studio Code.